The DNC's virtual roll call to nominate Kamala Harris is this week. Here's how the vote will work.

 Automatic delegates or "superdelegates," such as Democratic governors, members of Congress and former presidents, also have a vote in the signature threshold and the roll call process.
 But their vote will not count in the first round of the roll call process, unless a single nominee wins majority support of the pledged delegates.

-It is unclear on if the roll call will be livestreamed or accessible to the public.
+It is unclear if the roll call will be livestreamed or accessible to the public.

 Will Harris and her running mate be nominated at the same time?